 Any household pets that might be perceived as prey for the Westie (i.e. hamsters, birds, small guinea pigs) will not survive in the same home as a Westie.

-They were traditionally bred for catching vermin so it’s not surprising that they have a high “prey, drive,”as a result.
+The West Highland White Terrier was traditionally bred for catching vermin so it’s not surprising that they have a high “prey, drive,”as a result.

 Breeds with high prey drives enjoy tossing and retrieving games, but the object of the game should be a ball or a Frisbee, not a live animal.